Payout API

 Let's consider a typical case where your service uses a company eWallet to pay customers, employees, etc.

 On your website when a customer requests a payout to their bank account.
-Your website’s backend asks Korapay to process this payout.
-Korapay processes the payment to the customer’s bank account, then notifies your website’s backend when the payout has been completed.
+Your website’s back-end asks Kora to process this payout.
+Kora processes the payment to the customer’s bank account, then notifies your website’s back-end when the payout has been completed.
 Easy peasy!

 Workflow - Payout to customer’s bank account